 Particular previous interest was focused on the impact of quarrying on Glen Ding Woods.
-The Glen Ding Woods are located to the south-west of the existing extraction area.
+The Glen Ding Woods are located to the south-west of the proposed further extended extraction area.
 These woods are an amenity area for the local community and contain a number of nature walking and cycling trails.
-An assessment of potential dust impacts on Glen Ding Woods has been documented in the Chapter 7 (Air Quality) following the Institute of Air Quality Management (IAQM; 2016) Guidance on the Assessment of Mineral Dust Impacts for Planning.
+An assessment of potential dust impacts on Glen Ding Woods has been documented in the Chapter 7 (Air Quality).
 This assessment identifies that the magnitude of dust effects on the Glen Ding Woods as a 'negligible effect'.
 In-situ baseline monitoring was also undertaken to assess existing impacts of dust south east of the quarry.

-These results have been provided in Chapter 7 and are below the recommended dust deposition emission limit value (when using the Bergerhoff method) of 350 mg/m2 /day.
-This area will be monitored monthly as part of the HBL Environmental Monitoring Program.
-An assessment of predicted noise impacts on the amenity of the Glen Ding Woodland has been included in Chapter 9 (Noise and Vibration).
+These results have been provided in Chapter 7 and are below the recommended dust deposition emission limit values.
+An assessment of predicted noise impacts on the amenity of the Glen Ding Woodland has been included in Chapter 9 (Noise and Vibration) and identifies no significant impact upon the enjoyment of that amenity.